Muodin huipulle season 1: Episode 11: Finale, Part 1

 After choosing their models Minna Cheung gives the designers their final challenge: create a collection of nine outfits for a special runway show.
 The budget is €2,000 and they have three months to complete their collections.
 Four weeks before the show, Jaakko Selin visits each designer in their hometowns: Maria in Tampere, Mert in Oulu and Katri in Lahti.
 During each visit, Jaakko gives the designers another challenge: create a tenth "showstopper" outfit to wow the audience.
 Three days before the runway show, the designers arrive back in Helsinki.
-They meet first with fashion designer Paola Suhonen for advise on the structure of a fashion show.
+They meet first with fashion designer Paola Suhonen for advice on the structure of a fashion show.
 Then, while Jaakko Selin is in Italy, Spalt PR Country manager and guest judge Siru Palmroos meets with each designer for mentoring.